mrlacey/dotnet-maui-workshop-xaml/Part 3 - Magic Values/README.md

 No one likes doing the same thing more than once.
 Similarly, you don't want to write the same code multiple times.

 The two pages in our app contain duplicate functionality we can encapsulate and simplify.
-Technically this isn't a "magic value", but the principles of streamlining it apply in the same way as "magic values".
+Technically, this isn't a "magic value", but the principles of streamlining it apply in the same way as "magic values".

 The commonality we'll address is the background of these two pages.
 If you look at the two files, you may notice that the background isn't specified on the `ContentPage`.
 Instead, it's defined on the child/content element of each `Page`.
 Not only does this make it unclear that the colors apply at the page level, it also makes it less obvious that these are the same thing and could be centralized.

 - Let's start by creating a new folder at the root of our app.
 Call this `Controls`.
 The name could be anything, but this name is a common convention.

 - Inside this new folder, create a new class called `StandardPage.cs`.
 This name hopefully communicates that this page is used as a standard throughout the app.
 You could use another name if it makes more sense to you.
-If you needed to add a page that was very different from the others, you may inherit from this or ate something afresh and give it a name that makes it clear where and when it should be used.
+If you needed to add a page that was very different from the others, you may inherit from this or create something afresh and give it a name that makes it clear where and when it should be used.
 There's more on this in the next part.
 - Have this class inherit from `ContentPage`.
 - Add a constructor to the class that sets the `BackgroundColor` based on the App Theme, like this: